rdntech14/JavaCollectionAPIExamples/README.md

 JAVA Collection API Examples
 =====

-This demo shows how to use JAVA collection api
+This demo shows how to use JAVA collection api and 2d Array

 Collection API has 3 interfaces and their concrete implementation is also available in Collection API.